-And as an advisory organization dedicated to supporting General Counsel, Chief Compliance Officers and others with Legal and Compliance responsibilities, they’ve been very busy with customers helping them to prepare for GDPR.
+And as an advisory organization dedicated to supporting General Counsel, Chief Compliance Officers and others with Legal and Compliance responsibilities, they helped their customers prepare for GDPR.

-I sat down with James Ewing, Senior Managing Director at Morae, to gain perspective on how they’re helping their customers prepare for the GDPR.
+I sat down with James Ewing, Senior Managing Director at Morae, to gain perspective on how they helped their customers prepare for the GDPR.

 James: Our customers and their outside counsel typically have a very good understanding of the legal requirements facing the company, and GDPR is no different.
 Where we come in is helping to turn those requirements into actionable steps to take in order to achieve compliance.
 With GDPR, which is wide-ranging and complex, the steps range from helping our customers efficiently develop a record of processing activities, to designing system remediation strategies, and efficient approaches to ensuring vendor compliance, along with training and awareness for employees.
 Our value-add is in simplifying the complex.